MyPureCloud/purecloud-for-salesforce-einstein-example/README.md

 1. Set up Salesforce Knowledge and train your data for Salesforce Einstein.
 2. Configure the PureCloud for Salesforce managed package to enable client events with an event type of Notification and expand chat notifications.
-3. Install the unmanaged package, add a Lightning component to an app, and add values to the KnowledgeConstants Apex class.
+3. Install the unmanaged package, add a Lightning component to an app, and add values to the PureCloudKnowledgeConstants Apex class.
 4. Send an ACD chat message to an active user in PureCloud for Salesforce and confirm that the Lightning component updates with articles.